olafrv/mdtocf/README.md

 ```
 It is parsed and partially used by this script to organize the content in
 Attlasian Confluence.
 A test for this is available in **regexp_test.py**).

-**It is not part of (Common)Markdown standard**, it is just a popular way of specify in YAML
-markdown metadata usable for external tools.

 # References